clemsonciti/citi-webpage/cyberinfrastructure.md

 Palmetto includes several file systems designed for storing temporary files
 1. Local disk on compute nodes
+2. OrangeFS scratch space - globally available parallel file system for temporary files
-2. ZFS scratch space - globally available general purpose file system for temporary files
+3. ZFS scratch space - globally available general purpose file system for temporary files
-3. OrangeFS scratch space - globally available parallel file system for temporary files
+4. XFS scratch space - globally available general purpose file system for temporary files

+##### OrangeFS scratch file system

+- available as `/scratch1`
+- distributed file system based on OrangeFS
+- 233TB space available to all compute nodes and the login node
+- no quota per user
+- files not accessed for 30 days deleted on first day of each month
+- designed for parallel I/O

 ##### ZFS scratch file system

+- available as `/scratch2`
 - single server sharing 150TB ZFS space to all compute nodes and the login node
 - no quota per user
-- files not accessed for 30 days deleted periodically (on the 1st day of each month during the normal operation, more often during increased use)
+- files not accessed for 30 days deleted daily
 - designed for general I/O patterns (small and/or single process I/O)

-##### OrangeFS scratch file system
+##### XFS scratch file system

-- distributed file system based on OrangeFS
+- available as `/scratch3`
-- 233TB space available to all compute nodes and the login node
+- single server sharing 129TB XFS space to all compute nodes and the login node
 - no quota per user
-- files not accessed for 30 days deleted periodically (starting from 5/1/2016)
+- files not accessed for 30 days deleted daily
-- designed for parallel I/O
+- designed for general I/O patterns (small and/or single process I/O)

 <span id="storage"></span>